anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Days to Lockdown](https://www.aier.org/wp-content/uploads/2020/05/ED-AZ636_Rodger_16U_20200426130615-1-1.jpg)

-I understand the above graph only correlates time to lockdown with deaths, but what about correlating lockdowns in general with deaths.
-Surely those nations which locked down hardest are going to save the most lives, right?
+As you can see, the deaths per million spread is phenomenal for locations that locked down within five days.
+There truly is no correlation between time to lockdown and deaths.
+Bu what about the correlation between lockdowns in general and deaths?
+Surely those nations which locked down hardest will have saved the most lives in the end, right?
 Hardly.

 ![Lockdown Stringency](/images/Lockdown-Stringency.pdf)